dani832m/toucan-library/README.md

 Download the _toucan-library_ folder and place it at the root of your file structure along with your index file.

-Include stylesheet in the head section as shown below
+Include stylesheet in the head section as shown below:

 ```html
 <head>